What is Speech Language Pathology (SLP)?

 How much does it cost?

 All health care programs have a significant tuition cost, because hiring strong instructors and providing up-to-date facilities cost a great deal.
 SLP is a lower-cost program.
 Each institution’s fees are different.
-Annual tuition for Ontario students ranges $4,000-$8,000 plus travel to placement sites.
+Annual tuition for Ontario students is $13,400, plus books, and placement travel fees.